niidod/my-first-repository/README.md

 # README #
-Thsi is a test repo done with launchschool.
+This is a test repo done with launchschool.
 It is a learning curve towards becoming a full fledge stack developer.